jasonsavage/atomic-base-css/README.md

 # atomic-base-css
-Collection of common atomic css class snippets that can be added to any web project
+Collection of less files based on the atomic css design structure